jg-digital-media/jgdm_wordpress_starter/readme.md

 ## Custom Post Types

-### As it stands this theme uses the Custom Post Type UI and Advanced Custom Fields plugins to run Custom Post Types.
+### As it stands this theme uses the Custom Post Type UI and Advanced Custom Fields plugins to use Custom Post Types.
 You will need to download these plugins in your WordPress installation.
+The following information tels us how to create Custom Post Types in Code.

 ### You should fill in as a minimum
 + Post Type Slug:  custom_post